 A conviction of a crime of violence committed by the applicant while a juvenile.

 A conviction of a crime involving deceit, untruthfulness or dishonesty committed by the applicant while an adult.

-Riley County Agility Test - The Department reserves the right to make adjustments to the Agility Test as needed.
+Riley County Agility Test - The Riley County Police Department reserves the right to adjust the Agility Course as needed.